kicaj29/aws/Kinesis/readme.md

   * Automatic scaling
   * No data storage
   * **Has buffer which is used to send the data to the target resource**
+  * Can only be associated with a single consumer
+  * Kinesis Data Firehose has built-in retries.
+Amazon Kinesis Data Streams does not.

 # Amazon Managed Service for Apache Flink (MSAF) aka Kinesis Data Analytics